BrighterCommand/Darker/README.md

 }
 ```

-Implement either `QueryHandler<,>` or `AsyncQueryHandler<,>` depending on whether you wish to execute your queries synchronously or asynchronously.
+Implement either `QueryHandler<,>` or `QueryHandlerAsync<,>` depending on whether you wish to execute your queries synchronously or asynchronously.
 For most control, you can also implement `IQueryHandler<,>` directly.

 ```csharp